 - Though scars can be itchy, it is a strict rule to not pick on your scars, as it inhibits the healing process

 - Hydrogen peroxide must not be used on the scarred wound.
 It may clean the wound, but in this process, it kills the newly formed skin cells.
 It also slows the healing process

 - Vitamin E can not remove scars, studies show that it has zero effect in healing the scar, in fact, in some cases, it worsens the appearance of the scar

 - Cultivate the habit of massaging the healing skin, as this helps in effectively breaking down the collagen bonds and thus reduces the appearances of the scar.
 A good 15 seconds massage a few times in a day, is recommended, to help in healing the skin and reducing scars

 - Dress the wound if necessary.
-Although, it is said that the skin should breathe, but if you leave the wound open, it results in formation of a scab, which irritates your skin and inhibits the recovery process.
+Although it is said that the skin should breathe, if you leave the wound open, it results in the formation of a scab, which irritates your skin and inhibits the recovery process.
 Whereas, on the other hand, on dressing a wound, you will keep the wound moist and clean, which minimizes the chances of infection, scarring and also encourages the healing process.
 Use a wound dressing as suggested by your dermatologist

 - Patience is the key.
-A wounddermatologist
+A wound dermatologist

 - does not heal overnight.
 The first phase of healing itself takes around three to four months.

-Scars on face must no more hinder your self-confidence.
+Scars on the face must no hinder your self-confidence.
 As there are plenty of ways in which you can reduce and prevent scars.
 Consult your dermatologist, and follow the treatment prescribed.
 Additionally, follow the do’s and don’ts to ensure that you do not worsen the appearance of the scar.